You are here

 - leads the analysis of school needs and assets and the development, implementation, and monitoring of the strategic plan;

-Community schools provide students with as much as one-third more learning opportunities through out-of-school time (before school, after school, fifth-day, weekend, and summer) programs.
-Well-structured out-of-school time programming is offered through collaboration between the school and community partners.
-CDE’s Office of Student Supports has a team of out-of-school time specialists and an expansive resource library to support planning and implementation of this pillar.
+- Expanded, enriched learning opportunities: Community schools provide students with as much as one-third more learning opportunities through out-of-school time (OST) programs through collaboration between the school and community partners.
+Before- and after-school, fifth-day, weekend, and summer programs provide expanded time, expanded staffing, and expanded opportunities for learning and engagement.
+OST opportunities include academic instruction, enrichment and extracurricular activities, and individualized support.
+CDE’s Office of Student Support has a team of OST specialists and an expansive resource library to support planning and implementation of this practice.